borisdayma/home_service_robot/README.md

 The entire project can be run through the scripts present in `src/ShellScripts`.

-Each script contains a `$DIR` variable to be set to the catkin folder path.

 The different scripts were developped in the following sequence:

 * `test_slam.sh` - generate a map through SLAM while navigating manually